King's Lynn Academy

-King's Lynn Academy (formerly "the Park High School") is a 11-16 mixed secondary school in the West Norfolk town of King's Lynn.
+King's Lynn Academy (formerly "the Park High School") is a 11-16 mixed secondary school in the West Norfolk town of King's Lynn, England.
 It is situated on Queen Mary Road in Gaywood; and is one of four schools serving the town and adjacent villages.

 History

 The school opened in 1939, originally with separate schools for boys and girls.
 Until 1997 it was known as Gaywood Park High School when it became the Park High School.
 The school became an academy in 2017, sponsored by the CWA Academy Trust founded by the College of West Anglia in 2010, which was renamed the Eastern Multi-academy Trust (E-MAT].

 Ofsted

 In 2013, the school received its highest GCSE results with 83% of pupils achieving five or more GCSEs at grades C or above and 45% of pupils achieving five good grades (A* - C) including English and Maths.

 In 2016, Ofsted put the school in Special measures, and an Interim Executive Board appointed: the school joined E-MAT.
 The monitoring inspection in October 2018 determined that it was out of measures and the visit was changed to a Section 5 Inspection (Full Inspection).
 It was graded as needing improvement.